 - It's a good thing to keep a stock of water and food supplies but don't go overboard.
 Keep about 1.5 l of water (or mixed liquids) and about 4-5 snack/energy bars per person and save on weight on your shoulders.
 You can always get more water and snacks at the mountain huts as you go up.

 - Always go for climbing shoes instead of running shoes or sneakers.
 The trail at Mt.
-Fuji is covered in gravel and basalt rocks from the volcano, specially in the descending trail.
+Fuji is covered in gravel and basalt rocks from the volcano, especially in the descending trail.
 If you're not in proper shoes, it might be a task.

 - Carry a large loose change (we carried almost 50 100¥ coins) as you'll need it every time you use the restroom starting from the 5th station.
 It's 100¥ at the 5th station and it rises to 200¥/300¥ as you go up higher.
-At places there will be a guard to collect the tip and at places there will be a tip box at the entrance to the restroom.
+At places, there will be a guard to collect the tip and at places, there will be a tip box at the entrance to the restroom.
 It will be difficult to get a change there.

 - Keep a power bank if you can.
 Apparently, try keeping your phone at flight mode or use it cautiously or else you will run out of power when you need it.
-You will definitely need your phone to be active on social media, because it's Japan and you have wi-fi on Mt.
+You will definitely need your phone to be active on social media because it's Japan and you have wi-fi on Mt.
 Fuji!
 WHAT?

-- At 5th station the climate is normal but it keeps on changing while on the mountain.
+- At the 5th station, the climate is normal but it keeps on changing while on the mountain.
 Keep easy-to-layer clothes (e.g. a long sleeve tee, a pullover, a warm coat, warm inners while nearing the summit, etc.) to put on and off as and when the climates changes to the colder side and vice versa while climbing.
 Be sure to keep rain wear instead of umbrellas and ponchos; umbrellas and ponchos can't normally withstand the strong winds.
 It almost always rains once or often on Mt.
 Fuji.

-- Don't forget these: warm coat/fleece, hat/cap, gloves, clothes in layers, sunscreen (a MUST), rain wear, rain proof bag or rain cover for bag, sunglasses, face mask (at times it becomes dusty so it's better to have something to protect your face and mouth), band-aids/first-aid, head lamp (for climbing at night), small/face towel, personal care items (toothbrush, toothpaste, etc.), and a garbage bag to bring back your trash as their are no trash bins on Mt.
+- Don't forget these: warm coat/fleece, hat/cap, gloves, clothes in layers, sunscreen (a MUST), rain wear, rain proof bag or rain cover for bag, sunglasses, face mask (at times it becomes dusty so it's better to have something to protect your face and mouth), band-aids/first-aid, head lamp (for climbing at night), small/face towel, personal care items (toothbrush, toothpaste, etc.), and a garbage bag to bring back your trash as there are no trash bins on Mt.
 Fuji.

 - Keep a camera to capture the beauty.
 I know phones come with pretty good quality cameras these days but let's be honest, to climb up that high for the first time and not take gorgeous pictures is too difficult for me.